 Consider Adding Quinoa to Your Diet

-In the past few years, quinoa has seen an upsurge in the food world, earning a reputation as one of those superfoods you hear so much about.
+Quinoa has seen an upsurge in the food world in the past few years, earning a reputation as one of those superfoods you hear so much about.
 Just one cup provides you with a punch of protein—eight grams, to be exact.
-Quinoa is also an unbeatable source of manganese and magnesium, along with iron and fiber.
+Quinoa is also an unbeatable source of manganese and magnesium, along with iron and fibre.
 Even if you do nothing more than add cooked, cooled quinoa to your salad, feel free to introduce this powerhouse of protein into your diet.

 Chop That Broccoli

 Lots of vegetables are protein powerhouses.
 Broccoli, in particular, is chock full of it.
 Eat a cup of the bushy vegetable, and you get five grams of protein.
 You might not be able to turn broccoli into a main dish, but it’s a tasty side dish.
 Plus, you can snack on raw broccoli with hummus or a Greek yogurt-based dipping sauce.
 Every little bit helps.